-- If you have a good internet connection when you are "in town", you can use BitTorrent Sync (now promoted as Resilio Sync).
+- If you have a good internet connection when you are "in town", you can use Resilio Sync (which used to be called BitTorrent Sync).
 This will notice whenever a new version of an installer appears on our central server, and download it into your LangTranLocal folder.
 Using Resilio Sync will also seed the files to other users, so you would not want to use this on a metered connection.

 - If your internet connection only works well at certain times, such as at night, you can run a script at that time, which will connect to our central server and download any installers that have changed since the last time you ran the script.
 We call this the LangTranUpdate method.